 For some students, the return home can be more challenging than the culture shock experienced abroad.
 Living and studying abroad changes us -- and it is this very widening of our perspectives, the new insight into ourselves and our home culture that we in part seek by studying abroad -- but we often lose sight of that fact that changes are happening at home, too.

 There are steps you can take to help you with this transition.
 One very good online resource is the University of the Pacific's On-Line Cultural Training Resource For Study Abroad, particularly the "Welcome Home!
 Now What?" module.

 Adjusting from reverse culture shock, like the initial adjustments you went through abroad, progresses through stages.
-How strongly you will be affected by these cannot be predicted: even those who have studied abroad and returned home before may, after a second experience, find themselves more deeply affected than were before.
+How strongly you will be affected by these cannot be predicted: even those who have studied abroad and returned home before may, after a second experience, find themselves more deeply affected than they were before.
 As with your journey outward, though, you will emerge from this period of adjustment.

 Here are the general stages that categorize cultural readjustment:

 Leave-taking and Departure.
 Cultural readjustment begins before you even leave your host country; it begins as you prepare to depart and say your farewells to the new friends and "family" you made abroad.
 You may feel anticipation and excitement at the prospect of seeing your family and friends at home, and you may also feel some regret that your experience is coming to an end; together, these may make you feel ambivalent about your move and unsure of how you will feel when you do arrive home.
 Being very intentional about your leave-taking and creating some sort of closure to you studies abroad can help.